 When making film, you’re not just telling a story.
 Achieving a cinematic way to tell it is essential.
 As a film editor, I’m one of the last people involved in a chain of storytellers.
 Working with picture, sound and music makes film editing a wonderful and exciting instrument to optimally engage an audience and make them submerge themselves in the story that is told.

-After graduating in both Editing and Sound Design from the Netherlands Film Academy in 1996, I have edited mostly feature films, tv-series and short films.
-A lot of those have been nominated and/or awarded at various film festivals around the world, such as the International Emmy Awards in New York, the San Francisco International Film Festival, the Prix Europe in Berlin, and Youth Awards at Giffoni Hollywood Los Angeles and Reel2Reel in Vancouver, and the Santa Barbara International Film Festival.
+After graduating in both Film Editing and Sound Design from the Netherlands Film Academy in 1996, I have mostly edited feature films, tv-series and short films.
+A lot of those have been nominated and/or awarded at various film festivals around the world, such as the International Emmy Awards in New York, the San Francisco International Film Festival, the Prix Europa in Berlin, Youth Awards at Giffoni Hollywood Los Angeles and Reel2Reel in Vancouver, and the Santa Barbara International Film Festival.
 In 2020, I was nominated for the Golden Calf for Best Editing (the Dutch Academy Award) for my work on the Dutch feature film Promise of Pisa.

-Besides being a film editor, I teach a yearly one-week workshop on sound and film editing at the Netherlands Film Academy, I’m co-founder and board member of the Netherlands Association of Cinema Editors (NCE), a member of the Dutch Academy For Film (DAFF), the European Film Academy (EFA), British Film Editors (BFE) and I’m an International Affiliate Member of American Cinema Editors (ACE).
+Besides being a film editor, I teach a yearly one-week workshop on Sound and Film Editing at the Netherlands Film Academy.
+I am co-founder and board member of the Netherlands Association of Cinema Editors (NCE), a member of the Dutch Academy For Film (DAFF), the European Film Academy (EFA), British Film Editors (BFE) and I’m an International Affiliate Member of American Cinema Editors (ACE).

 In the course of my career, my fascination with telling stories through images has resulted in my taking up still photography.
 I now travel the world for a few weeks every year, meeting people and looking for photographic opportunities.
 The diversity of working with both the moving and the still image has broadened my horizon intensely and has given a new impulse to my work as a film editor.